grst/containerize-conda/README.md

 I don't have a lot of experience yet if it is really more stable than conda-pack or just happens to fail in different cases.

-## Where's the conda-pack version?
+## Where's the conda-pack/Docker version?

 This is an updated version of my scripts that works without `conda-pack` and turned out to work even in cases where the conda-pack variant failed.
-It works only with Singularity at the moment, though.
+It works only with Singularity at the moment.
+I don't see any major issues porting the new approach to Docker, but don't have need for that myself.

 If you are looking for the previous scripts based on `conda-pack`, because you need a Docker variant, or they just work for you, they are in the [conda-pack](conda-pack) folder with a dedicated [README](conda-pack/README.md).